Patani (historical region): Secessionist movements in Patani

-During World War II, along with the Greater Patani Malay Movement led by Tengku Mahmud Mahyuddin, another resistance force under the leadership of Islamic scholar Haji Sulong Tokmina also fought against the Japanese.
-Their stated goal was to create an Islamic republic in Patani, which frequently put it at odds with Prince Tengku Mahmud, who wanted to reestablish the Pattanese Sultanate.
+During World War II, along with the Greater Patani Malay Movement led by Tengku Mahmood Mahyideen, another resistance force under the leadership of Islamic scholar Haji Sulong Tokmina also fought against the Japanese.
+Their stated goal was to create an Islamic republic in Patani, which frequently put it at odds with Prince Tengku Mahmood, who wanted to reestablish the Pattanese Sultanate.

 Haji Sulong had emerged at a time when the region of Pattani was in need of new political direction.
 His appearance supposedly gave new light to the nationalistic intents of the Malays in the region based on Islamic principles.
 Haji Sulong was born in 1895 to a family in Kampong Anak Rhu.
 He had completed his Islamic studies locally before being sent by his father to further education in Mecca, Saudi Arabia.
 There in Mecca, he apparently met up with and studied with famous Islamic scholars and teachers.
 He even opened a school in Mecca and had students from all over the world study under him.
 Eventually he married and settled in Mecca.
 During this period, there was a wave of nationalism sweeping the world in the earlier part of the 20th century and Sulong himself was exposed to Arab nationalism.
 Sulong's return to Pattani happened almost by chance due to the death of his first infant son to alleviate the grief of his family.

 Upon his return, he had apparently looked upon the plight of the Pattani region being a distant shadow of its former glory as the 'cradle of Islam' in Southeast Asia.
 According to Thai historian Thanet, this notion set him into action.
 From teaching in a khru (small Muslim village school), he eventually opened up a pondok to spread his teachings due to his popularity amongst villagers.
 Even Pridi Phanomyong visited Haji Sulong at his school and it soon became the most popular Islamic school in Thailand.
 According to Thanet, the rise of Islamic nationalism in the South is not only attributed to Haji Sulong himself but also the religious students who 'were inclined towards modernism' from the northern states in Malaya.
 Haji Sulong was an ulama who openly distrusted the government's involvement in the religious affairs of the community.
 His conviction in the matter stemmed from his ideal that a community cannot be established in the south as long as it is solely under Thai rule.